ninabarzh/broomstick/content/posts/zero-sum-game.md

 ## Real-world arenas: zero-sum politics

 Move past the metaphors, and the mechanics remain.
-The Congo holds over 80 percent of the world's cobalt supply— essential for phones, laptops, electric cars.
+The Congo holds over 80 percent of the world's cobalt supply, essential for phones, laptops, electric cars.
 And yet, miners there often work in conditions best described as pre-industrial hellscapes.
 These are literal blood minerals, extracted for the comfort of those who would rather not ask where their batteries come from.

 Data, too, has become a form of tribute.
 The poor hand over their privacy for the illusion of digital survival.
 One signs up for free services; in return, they are monitored, measured, and monetised.
-It is not so much surveillance capitalism as digital feudalism—serfs trading data for relevance.
+It is not so much surveillance capitalism as digital feudalism, serfs trading data for relevance.

 Then there is the old imperial standby: divide and conquer.
 The sponsors of modern conflict are not always hiding.
 The United States and Europe have mastered the art of funding both sides.
 Israel and Palestine.
 India and Pakistan.